chopra-yuvraj/Typing-Speed-Test-Python/README.md

 </div>
 ```

-## 🔗 Direct Copy-Paste Links for Your Repository
+## 🔗 Direct Links for The Repository

 `Typing-Speed-Test-Python` repository: